Bhavani075/LDMS_oracle/README.md

 Separate folder for each Scenaios

-.sql files contains scripts
+.sql files contain scripts

-.docx files contains evidences
+.docx files contain evidences

 Oracle coding challange document related to my understaing on the challenge